solomonagyamfi-ai/solomonagyamfi-ai.github.io/projects/employee-workforce-analytics/README.md

 ### Business Objective

-The objective of this project was to analyse a large employee dataset and transform raw workforce information into meaningful insights that could support HR and management decision-making.
+The objective of this project was to analyse a large employee dataset and transform raw workforce information into meaningful insights that could support management decision-making.

 The analysis focused on: